cwlroda/issie/README.md

 For an exhaustive list of features, refer to [feature_summary.md](./docs/feature_summary.md).

 ## Project allocation
-This was the inital allocation used under the group phase.
-In the project phase the division has become less rigid as everyone has worked together to put all the modules together.
+This was the inital allocation used under the individual phase.
+In the group phase the division has become less rigid as everyone has worked together to put all the modules together.
 ###### Symbol
   * Chizu
   * Marcus